I don’t think that any Irish person ever gets bored of hearing shocking facts about Ireland.

 13. Ten million pints of Guinness are produced in Dublin every day.

 14. The harp is the national symbol of Ireland and not the shamrock.
 It is featured on the front of Irish passports.
+Ireland is the only country with a musical instrument as its national symbol.

 15. Ireland has the third-largest consumption of tea per capita.